Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 9 Februari 2026 18.53.08 UTC
+- WIB: Senin, 9 Februari 2026 20.42.21 UTC
-- WITA: Senin, 9 Februari 2026 19.53.08 UTC
+- WITA: Senin, 9 Februari 2026 21.42.21 UTC
-- WIT: Senin, 9 Februari 2026 20.53.08 UTC
+- WIT: Senin, 9 Februari 2026 22.42.21 UTC

 Kutipan Inspiratif:
-"Somebody asked me to explain the relationship between you and me, they expected the answer as, just friends.
-But I simply smiled and said.
-Gods gift."
+"Technology gives us the facilities that lessen the barriers of time and distance - the telegraph and cable, the telephone, radio, and the rest."

-Kategori: friendship
+Kategori: technology